-Also, if this does sound like a career that you would enjoy pursuing, here are some key things that you should know before getting started.
+If this does sound like a drean career for you, here are some key things that you should know before getting started.

 You may be surprised to learn what being a music manager really entails, because these duties and responsibilities can vary greatly from one music manager to another.
 On the other hand, there are quite a few commonalties, including the following: